-Anti–social behaviour can be defined as ‘behaviour causing harassment, alarm or distress’ to members of the public.
+Anti–social behaviour is ‘behaviour causing harassment, alarm or distress’ to members of the public.
 It is a broad term describing day-to-day incidents of crime, nuisance and disorder that impact negatively on the quality of life of our communities.
-It covers a wide range of behaviours and can include the following;
+It covers a wide range of behaviours and can include:

-Anti-social behaviour can negatively impact on an individual’s life and the community in which they live.
-As it covers a wide range of behaviours, dealing effectively with it is not the responsibility of any individual agency.
-Walsall Council and its partners, including West Midlands Police and social landlords, work together to tackle anti-social behaviour across the borough.
+Anti-social behaviour is not the responsibility of any individual agency.
+We work with our partners, including West Midlands Police and social landlords, to tackle anti-social behaviour across the borough.

 You can report anti-social behaviour.